robinellgren/zendesk-hide-fields/README.md

 Adjust your HTML so that it the `<script>` in `script.html` is included in the `body` tag.

 Hope that your Zendesk integration goes smooth :fingers-crossed:

+## Mentions

+This solution was inspired by [Zendesk-Customizations](https://github.com/Ajhad1/Zendesk-Customizations/tree/main)